 The close link between economics and business administration, the special care taken of theoretical analysis and empirical research as well as an open-mindedness for a broad range of practically and societally relevant questions are the main characteristics of the research at this Faculty.
 Since the foundation of the Frankfurt Laboratory for Experimental Economic Research (FLEX) in 2008, there is also a growing interest in experimental research that follows in the tradition of renowned members of the Faculty such as Reinhard Selten or Heinz Sauermann.

 Last but not least, research and teaching at the Faculty are also shaped by the economic structure of the Rhine-Main area.
 Exchange and cooperation with the business community provide new ideas in terms of content, research on the basis of real data and societal relevance.
-With the House of Finance and the Research Center SAFE, financial research here forms a counterpart to the financial and regulatory center of Frankfurt.
+With the House of Finance and the Leibniz Institute for Financial Research SAFE, financial research here forms a counterpart to the financial and regulatory center of Frankfurt.
 The Department of Money and Macroeconomics benefits from the proximity to and exchange with the Deutsche Bundesbank and the European Central Bank.